Algorithms¶

 Composite Score¶

-The composite score is a weighted average of all three algorithms:
+The composite score is a weighted average of PPC-A, an adaptive edit channel, and LCS:

 from phonemenal import similarity